 • You must begin making payments at the end of your grace period whether you have received a repayment schedule or not.
 If your first payment due date is nearing and you have not received a payment schedule, you must immediately contact your lender or servicer.

-• If you are unable to meet a schedule payment, you must contact your lender or servicer as soon as possible.
+• If you are unable to meet a scheduled payment, you must contact your lender or servicer as soon as possible.
 The lender or servicer may be able to help if you seek assistance before you are late making a payment.

 • When you graduate, withdraw or drop to less than half-time enrollment, you must give your school your expected permanent address, the name and address of your expected employer and the address of your closest relative.
 Your school will forward this information to your guarantor, lender or loan servicer.